janberges/elphmod/README.md

 ![elphmod logo](https://raw.githubusercontent.com/janberges/elphmod/master/logo/elphmod.svg)

+elphmod is a collection of Python modules to handle coupled tight-binding and mass-spring models derived from first principles.
+It provides interfaces with popular simulation software such as Quantum ESPRESSO, Wannier90, EPW, RESPACK, and i-PI.
+It helps calculate dispersions, spectra, and response functions and can be used to build and study distorted structures on supercells.

 * `el` - tight-binding models from Wannier90
 * `ph` - mass-spring models from Quantum ESPRESSO
 * `elph` - electron-phonon coupling from EPW